Nipple Confusion in Babies

 - Will Nipple Confusion Affect My Baby?

-Nipple confusion is not uncommon, and it happens when a baby struggles to get adjusted to sucking from nipples after having learnt how to suck on a bottle or a dummy.
+Nipple confusion in babies is not uncommon, and it happens when a baby struggles to get adjusted to sucking from nipples after having learnt how to suck on a bottle or a dummy.

 Video: Nipple Confusion in Babies